Articles

-Google recently replaced their popular Keyword Tool with the new and improved Keyword Planner.
-The official word from Google is that Keyword Planner combines the functionality of the Keyword Tool and popularity of the Google Traffic Estimator in a bid to simplify the planning of search campaigns for AdWords* PPC campaigns and SEO efforts.
+In 2013, Google replaced their popular Keyword Tool with the new and improved Keyword Planner.
+The official word from Google is that Keyword Planner combines the functionality of the Keyword Tool and the popularity of the Google Traffic Estimator in a bid to simplify the planning of search campaigns for AdWords* PPC campaigns and SEO efforts.

 Google AdWords* Keyword Tool has long since been a fundamental part of PPC advertising and is used by millions to source new keyword and ad group ideas and to gather performance estimates to discover the best bid and budget for each campaign.